 Become skilled at using your hearing aid.
 Learn how to use it and how to clean it.
 Practice inserting and removing it.

 If you wear two hearing aids, get familiar with which one goes in which ear, with the volume control, and how to replace the batteries.
 Ask your audiologist how to wear them most comfortably and how long you should wear them at first.
-Ask how to test your hearing aids in different situations and how to adjust them for particular types of sounds.
+Ask how to test yours in different situations and how to adjust them for particular types of sounds.

 At first, your own voice likely will sound too loud.
 This “occlusion effect” is very common for new users.
 Most people get used to it over time.